Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Trader Joe’s Was Not A Defendant Over The Peanut Butter Pretzel Lawsuit?

-Apparently not. [citation needed] The pretzel case involves former model Chantel Giacalone.
+Not. [citation needed] The pretzel case involves former model Chantel Giacalone.
 Ms. Giacalone suffered severe brain damage in 2013 after eating a peanut butter-injected pretzel she purchased from Trader Joe’s.
 She suffered a severe allergic reaction, and her family sued on her behalf, as she was deemed legally incompetent due to her brain damage.
 Her parents provide her with 24-hour care and told reporters the lawsuit money was being “invested in her future care,” including a specially designed home.
 Her loved ones alleged that the ambulance service aiding their relative acted negligently.
 A jury agreed and awarded the family nearly $30 million.
-The New York Post reported on this new case that gained so much of the country’s attention early on.
+The New York Post reported on this new case that gained much of the country’s attention early on.

-Just like the infamous McDonald’s spilled hot coffee burn case, the pretzel lawsuit is no ordinary case.
+Like the infamous McDonald’s spilled hot coffee burn case, the pretzel lawsuit is no ordinary case.
 And we doubt Trader Joe’s could have foreseen an outcome like this when the startup farmer’s market opened its doors in 1967.
 It’s also doubtful the ambulance first responders could have ever imagined their care would contribute to Giacalone’s suffering and anaphylactic shock from a peanut allergy.

-To better understand both the concept of negligence and why the Las Vegas jury was awarded such a large payout, we must first understand the story’s background.
+To better understand the concept of negligence and why the Las Vegas jury was awarded such a large payout, we must first understand the story’s background.
 In the case at the bar, Ms. Giacalone pled that she suffered quadriplegia and traumatic brain injuries in her lawsuit.
 Her lawsuit alleged EMTs improperly gave her intramuscular epinephrine.
-She is a vegetable for life because she can only communicate with her eye movements.
+She is a vegetable for life because she can only communicate with eye movements.

 Also, she is permanently hobbled because Tetraplegia blocks her brain’s neuro signals to her limbs and extremities.
 Although these would be more common injuries if an EMT crashes their ambulance while delivering someone to the hospital, this case remains unique.